herrljungavargarda/astta_2.0/README.md

 ## Configuring

-- Set up necessary keys and refer to them in Utils/Config (if using key vault, refer to the name you set)
+- Set up necessary keys and refer to them in config.yaml (if using key vault, refer to the name you set)
 - Set up Ai model, can be found and set up when signed in to Azure Portal under Azure OpenAi, Model deployments
-- To change the output format or add/remove anything you can edit the main prompt.
+- To change the output format or add/remove anything you can edit the main prompt (prompt.txt).
   We would recommend to follow the prompt style used.

 ### Key vault setup